-But, in these moments, I truly thank God that He knows hearts and He knows our framework (Psalms 103: 13-14).
-In my moments of doubting, He has always shown me His grace – as He is a merciful, kind, gracious loving Father.
+In my moments of doubting, He has always shown me His grace, as He is a merciful, kind, graciously loving Father.

 I DARE YOU!

-Today I want to encourage you, no matter what you are going through, I dare you, no, I double dare you, to believe that God will take you through and that He will never separate Himself from you as His word says:
+NO, I double dare you, to believe that God will take you through.
+And that He will never separate Himself from you as His word says:

 Romans 8:31-35 What shall we then say to these things?
 If God be for us, who can be against us?
 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?
 Who shall lay any thing to the charge of God’s elect?
-It is God that justifieth.
-Who is he that condemneth?
-It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
-Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+It is God that justifies.
+Who is he that condemns?
+It is Christ that died, yes rather, that is risen again, who is even at the right hand of God, who also makes intercession for us.
+Who shall separate us from the love of Christ?
+Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?